folio-org/eureka-setup/eureka-cli/README.md

 ### Deploy the import application

-The import application is another standalone application that contains modules required by the team responsible for them and their development.
+The import application is another standalone application that contains a combination of modules required by the team responsible for data-import functionality in FOLIO.

 ```bash
 eureka-cli -p import deployApplication -oR